andres-prz99/Regular-Evolution-Algebras/README.md

 ```
 ### 3. Comprehensive Example

-To illustrate the usage of both scripts, we consider the $3$-dimensional regular evolution algebra defined by the following structure matrix over the rational field $\mathbb{Q}$:
+To illustrate the usage of both scripts, we consider the $3$-dimensional regular evolution algebra defined by the following structure matrix over &#8450;

 $$
-N = \begin{pmatrix}
+M = \begin{pmatrix}
 1 & 1/3 & 4/9 \\\\
 1/3 & 1 & 0 \\\\
 0 & 0 & 1